10 Tips to make Back-to-School more Sustainable

 7. Try out new lunch + snack options

-8. Rethink Presents
+8. Rethink Teacher Gifts

-Honestly, when I used to teach, I couldn't grasp where I would put the round of mugs and hand soaps that I received every Christmas and end-of-year day.
+As a prior teacher, I couldn't grasp where I would put the round of mugs and hand soaps that I received every Christmas and end-of-year day.
 Chances are, you're not likely to be able to match that teacher's home decor or tastes if you really just don't know them that well, and it's going to end up in a donation bin or trash can.

 9. Try out a new way to shop for children's clothing

-After finishing up a long series on sustainable clothing and wardrobes in our Instagram stories last week for our Friday Sustainable Living stories, I thought I would get a few of the key ideas down here for shopping differently when it comes to your children's clothing, if you're looking to move away from big box, fast fashion items for your kids this fall.
+After finishing up a long series on sustainable clothing and wardrobes in our Instagram stories last week for our Sustainable Living stories, I thought I would get a few of the key ideas down here for shopping differently when it comes to your children's clothing, if you're looking to move away from big box, fast fashion items for your kids this fall.

 Here's a few general tips to get started: